 9. We’ll link these three questions to different logical paths in just a second, but before that, we’ll create an Ending that closes the loop with our new leads by scheduling a call with them.

-Open the Ending floater menu.
-Disable the social share icons, change your button text, and add a link to redirect your respondents when they click the button.
+In the right-hand Question tab, disable the social share icons, change your button text, and add a link to redirect your respondents when they click the button.
 Here, we’ve put in a link to the scheduling tool Calendly.

 10. Time to put it all together!
 From the Create panel, open the Logic tab, switch to the Advanced view and click on Branching and calculations.

 Find the question block that corresponds to question 3, your Email question.
 Within this question block, add three rules that direct each of the options in your first Multiple Choice question to a different follow-up question, as shown below.